Railways in Sydney: History

+In the early colonial period, small packet boats carried passengers and goods around Sydney Harbour and along its rivers, while the Parramatta River remained important for access throughout the nineteenth century.

-The first railway in Sydney was opened in 1855 between Sydney and Granville, now a suburb of Sydney but then a major agricultural centre.
+The first railway in Sydney opened on 26 September 1855 between Sydney and Parramatta Junction, near the present-day Granville station, with intermediate stations at Newtown, Ashfield, Burwood and Homebush.

 The railway formed the basis of the New South Wales Government Railways.
 Passenger and freight services were operated from the beginning.

 In 1886, the railway opened from Strathfield to Hornsby.
 The North Shore line opened in 1890 to St Leonards and then in 1893 to a harbour-side station at Milsons Point.
 More lines were being built at this time, and the suburban network expanded dramatically.

 The railway system as it exists today is really the result of the vision and foresight of John Bradfield, one of Australia's most respected and famous civil engineers.
 He was involved in the design and construction of Sydney underground railways in the 1920s and 1930s, but he is more famous for the associated design and construction of the Sydney Harbour Bridge.
 Bradfield's vision for metro-style subways in Sydney was inspired by the metros London and New York City.